wimb0/home-assistant-nextenergy-battery-modbus/README.md

 # Home Assistant NextEnergy Battery Modbus Integration

+**This project is not endorsed by, directly affiliated with, maintained, authorized, or sponsored by NextEnergy**

 This is a custom integration for Home Assistant to monitor NextEnergy batteries via Modbus TCP.